aditya123473892/wagtail/Roadmap.md

 ***This is a rough draft***

+* <del>Replace the image backends with Willow</del>
 * StreamField
-* Replace the image backends with Willow
 * API
     - Our first implementation will be read-only, with listing and detail end points for pages, images, documents
     - Listing end points will support filtering, ordering and pagination.
+    - Caching and cache invalidation
+* Private pages based on user accounts